loculus-project/loculus/ena-submission/README.md

   - data is not in the `ena-submission.submission_table`
   - as an extra check we discard all sequences with `ena-specific-metadata` fields

-### all
+## Threads

-This rule runs in the ena-submission pod, it runs the following rules in parallel:
+The ena_deposition package, runs the following functions in parallel (via threads):

 #### trigger_submission_to_ena